LGBTQ rights in Bhutan

-Lesbian, gay, bisexual, transgender and queer (LGBTQ) people in Bhutan face legal challenges that are not faced by non-LGBTQ people.
-Same-sex unions are not recognised, however, same-sex sexual activity was decriminalised in Bhutan on 17 February 2021.
+Lesbian, gay, bisexual, transgender and queer (LGBTQ) rights have expanded in the 21st century, however LGBTQ+ people in Bhutan still face legal challenges that are not faced by non-LGBTQ people.
+Same-sex unions are not recognised, however, same-sex sexual activity was decriminalized in Bhutan on 17 February 2021 after its criminalization on 11 August 2004.
 Although there is no broad legal protection against discrimination, there are some legal provisions that protect sexual orientation and gender identity.
 Transgender people are allowed to change their gender marker.

 In recent years, due to opening up more to the outside world, Bhutanese LGBTQ people have started to publicly come out and establish visible outlets for the LGBTQ community.
 Therefore, attitudes among the general population are changing.

 Legality of same-sex sexual activity

 As amended in 2021, Section 213 of the Bhutan Penal Code states: A defendant shall be guilty of the offence of unnatural sex, if the defendant engages in sexual conduct that is against the order of nature.
 However, homosexuality between adults shall not be considered unnatural sex.
 Previously, the code said a defendant was guilty of unnatural sex "if the defendant engages in sodomy or any other sexual conduct that is against the order of nature."
-This law jailed LGBT people up to a year with fines.
+This law jailed LGBTQ people up to a year with fines.

 Efforts to repeal the sodomy ban began in 2019, during a review of the Penal Code.
 In December 2020, the Parliament of Bhutan passed legislation decriminalizing same-sex sexual activity with 63 votes in favor and 6 abstentions.
 The bill was signed into law and took effect on 17 February 2021.
 The age of consent is set at 18 years old, regardless of gender.